Jinhu-Wang/TreeSeparation/README.md

 ## Parameters
-There are three parameters has to be initiated for optimal individualization results:
+There are three parameters have to be initialized for optimal individualization results:
      -1 Searching radius
      -2 Vertical resolution
      -3 Minimum number of points per cluster